Vindexus/mcgrules/onemoresong.md

 You are all DJs sharing a stage for the final show of the tour.
 You'll need to feel out the crowd to play music they'll like.
 If you play the right music you can turn crowd members into fans.
 Get them to dance into the right formations and you'll turn fans into super fans!

 ## Objective
 The winner is the player with the **most points** at the end of **8 rounds**.
-You will play songs to turn dancers into fans and gain points by:
+You will earn points by gaining **superfans** by:

- - Having fans near the beachball
- - Gaining fans of certain colors
- - Having fans in lines of 3 or more
+ - Arranging your fans into lines of 3 or more
+ - Moving your fans to certain areas of the dancefloor

 ---

 # Setup